MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

    1. Optionally, select **Add** > **Add condition** to add more conditions to the rule.

    1. Optionally, **Add** > **Add exception** to add exceptions to the rule.
 Exceptions are used to address rare cases of false positives and false negatives.
+For more information, see [Add exceptions to a rule](match-entities.md#add-exceptions-to-a-rule).

    1. Select **Done** to create the rule.